 On the other hand, a self-publishing writer can continue to try to get their book into the hands of readers, even while they write and publish their next book (and the next, and the next, and so on.)
 And each successive book brings new opportunities to catch the eye of potential readers.

 The problem for authors, no matter which way they get published though, is that their books end up in a sea of millions of other books all clamoring for attention.
 Of course a writer wants to be read, but forget finding a reader who will even give your book a chance.
-Before you can get to that point, someone has to know your book exists.
+Before you can get to that point, people have to know your book exists.
 Before you can be discovered, you have to be read, and before you can be read, you need to be noticed in the first place.

 Part 2: Getting Noticed?